HoaQuyingVN/nate.js/README.md

 # Nate.js
-Create event smee.io (Webhook) use the our npm/sr.ht
+Create event smee.io (Webhook) use the our npm

 # Install?
 ```sh